-Supports community-led research and restoration projects to improve Puget Sound water quality, prioritizing environmental justice and direct, science-based water stewardship.
+Supports community-led projects that improve Puget Sound water quality through stewardship, restoration, and environmental justice initiatives.

 Funder: Rose Foundation For Communities and The Environment